When in doubt, shop… (aka I bought a dryrobe!)

 Yesterday evening I went to a different swimming session run by my tri club.
 I arrived a little early and couldn’t see anyone around, so I mentioned to the receptionist that I had arrived for the tri club swim.
 He told me that no-one else was there yet, and then directed me to the changing rooms.

-On the way into the changing room, I could see that an aquarobics class was taking place.
-The changing room was very small and there didn’t seem to be a communal area, just cubicles, which isn’t what I’m used to.
+On the way into the changing room, I could see that an aqua aerobics class was taking place.
+The changing room was tiny, and there didn’t seem to be a communal area, just cubicles.
+That’s not what I’m used to.
 I changed quickly and then carried my bags out to the communal locker room.
 Unfortunately, a special wristband is needed to use the lockers at a cost of £1 from the reception.
 This was problematic for two reasons: 1.
 I was only wearing a swimming costume 2.
 I had no money with me.
-I decided that I would take my bags poolside.
+Taking my bags poolside was the answer.

 I’ve never been to this particular pool before and was surprised by how small it felt.
-It was 25m long, but looked smaller as there was a flume that curled around the room and over the pool.
+It was 25m long but looked smaller.
+There was a flume that curled around the room and over the pool.

 After a short while, a man arrived, so I asked him about the tri club session.
-He said that there are only usually 4 or 5 people there and that the coach often arrived late, so we should start warming up.
+He said that there are only usually 4 or 5 people there.
+Apparently, the coach often arrived late, so we should start warming up.

 After 150m, the coach arrived.
 He explained that we would be doing a lot of drills.

 The first set of drills involved wearing fins.
-Because of the flume, the coach and our kit were at the deep end, which meant that it was harder to put my fins on.
+Because of the flume, the coach and our kit were at the deep end.
+This meant that it was harder to put my fins on.

 As there were only three of us, the coach was able to give us a lot of individual help.
 At the end of the session, the coach asked me how long I had been swimming.
 I explained that I’ve been swimming for about 2 years.
 He then (in the nicest possible way) let me know that there are so many problems with my technique that he doesn’t know where to start.
 Oh dear 🙁